Ford Mustang (first generation): 1971

 Introduced in September 1970, the 1971 Mustang was green-lighted by Ford's new president, Semon "Bunkie" Knudsen, formerly of General Motors.
-Again, the revised model grew in size, gaining 3 inches in width in order to accommodate Ford's big block 429 cuin V8 without need for an extensive suspension redesign.
+Again, the revised model grew in size, gaining 3 inches in width to accommodate Ford's big block 429 cuin V8 without need for an extensive suspension redesign.

 As before there were three body styles offered: Hardtop (available in base or Grande trim), SportsRoof (available in base or Mach 1 trim), and convertible (no specific trim packages available).

 Hardtop

-The new 1971 hardtop featured a prominent "tunnelback" rear window design with flowing rear pillars, a completion of the styling exercise of the outgoing model.
+The new 1971 hardtop featured a prominent "tunnel back" rear window design with flowing rear pillars.
 Hardtops with 'Grande' trim gained a vinyl roof and Grande badges on the C-pillars.

-An additional edition, the Spring Special, was available between March and May 1971, which added Mach 1 styling cues (side stripes, tu-tone paint, urethane bumper, honeycomb grill with sportlamps) to the hardtop.
+An additional edition, the Spring Special, was available between March and May 1971, which added Mach 1 styling cues (side stripes, tu-tone paint, urethane bumper, honeycomb grill with sport lamps) to the hardtop.

 SportsRoof

 SportsRoof models were available in base configurations in addition to the Mach 1 and Boss 351 sport/performance options.

 The Mach 1s were available with two-tone paint schemes, optional hockey-stick stripes, NACA (NASA) hood scoops (functional on 999 ordered with Ram Air), color-keyed side mirrors, and additional sports/performance options.
 All Mach 1 models came stock with urethane front bumpers and an alternate grille equipped with amber sportlights.
 Though the Mach 1 is often associated with the NACA hood (a no-cost option) and other styling cues, base Mach 1s could be had with the standard hood and the 302 2V engine.

 Boss 351 models were similar in appearance to the Mach 1, and included a larger black-out hood than Mach 1's, front and rear spoilers, dual exhaust with no rear valance cutouts, and chrome bumpers paired with the sportlamp grille.